nagarjunredla/cover-letter-generator/README.md

 While googling a solution I found this script, wich I adapted to my needs and decided to share it with instructions on how to use it.
 The script credits are from Mikko Ohtamaa - http://opensourcehacker.com

-###How it works
+### How it works

-You will need to create a spreadsheet to keep record for all the companies and job applications you want to generate a cover letter for.
-In this spreadsheet you will fill the company name and address, the recruiter name and job title, salutation, and whatever you want to create.
+You will need to create a Form to keep record for all the companies and job applications you want to generate a cover letter for.
+Then create the form response Spreadsheet.
+In this spreadsheet you will fill the company name and address, the recruiter name and job title, salutation, and whatever you created in the form.

 You will also need a cover letter template with special tokens in it.
 The script will replace the tokens by their corresponding values from the spreadsheet.